-- A. Allow flexibility and creativity in the development process while still protecting existing residents and businesses from incompatible land uses and preserving and enhancing Goodyear's existing character; - B. Provide for and encourage a wide variety of housing products to suit the needs of existing and future residents.
+A. Allow flexibility and creativity in the development process while still protecting existing residents and businesses from incompatible land uses and preserving and enhancing Goodyear's existing character;

+B. Provide for and encourage a wide variety of housing products to suit the needs of existing and future residents.

 Staff Analysis: Development that furthers the goals of the city, as established by the General Plan, is encouraged.
 Such encouraged development includes new development that is compatible with and enhances the existing development in the area.
 This is especially applicable to any new proposal for non-residential development adjacent to an existing residential development.
-The proposed non-residential development needs to be developed with sensitivity to the surrounding residential area, and incorporate buffers and land use controls as needed to promote such sensitivity.
+The proposed non-residential development needs to be developed with sensitivity to the surrounding residential area and incorporate buffers and land use controls as needed to promote such sensitivity.
 The city also understands that a variety of housing options are needed for residents in order to create a vibrant, diverse community.
 This includes residential development of varying densities, housing types, and for-sale and rent.
-Further discussion on these and other General Plan Policies is provided herein.
+Further discussion on these and other General Plan Policies and recommended measures to achieve consistency with said policies are provided herein.